 - Locker room: It is a place on ship or boat where boating or ship’s gear is stored or kept.

-Terms Starting With “M”
+Marine Terminology Starting With “M”

 - Mark: While navigating at sea or using a navigation chart we use many objects as a reference point.
 That object which is being used as a reference is called a mark.